-If you are wanting to provide professional counseling for marriage and family therapist services remotely to clients either through video or phone sessions you will need to first complete 9 hours of continuing education training in teletherapy.
-The training has to either be a live on-site or live interactive webinar training.
+If you want to provide professional counseling or marriage and family telehealth services to clients either through video or phone sessions, you will need to first complete 3 hours of continuing education training in teletherapy.
 Then you are to submit an updated declaration of practice statement along with your certificate of completion to your licensing board.

 If you have already met the initial requirements to be privileged in the specialty area of teletherapy, you must then accrue three clock hours of continuing education in teletherapy each renewal period.

-Telehealth Certification Institute, LLC offers a Telemental Health Training Certificate (THTC) Program that matches the needs listed in the Louisiana TeleTherapy Rule for accredited training in teletherapy.
-We provide both live-onsite trainings, and live-online webinar trainings.
-Both satisfy the requirement for training to be synchronous (real time).
+Telehealth Certification Institute, LLC offers the Telemental Health Training Certificate (THTC) Program that matches the needs listed in the Louisiana TeleTherapy Rule for accredited training in teletherapy.
+We provide both live-online webinar training and on-demand online self study training.
+Both satisfy the requirement for training.